Vaccination schedule

 Here is a brief explanation of uses of vaccines.

-OPV Orl polio vaccine
+OPV Oral polio vaccine

 Pentaxim Diptheria, Tetanus, accellular Pertussis (whooping cough), Haemophilus influenzae type b and Polio